-Anna Patalong trained at the Guildhall School of Music and Drama during which time she received numerous awards including the Maggie Teyte and Miriam Licette Prizes and was a finalist at the Kathleen Ferrier Awards.
+Anna Patalong trained at the Guildhall School of Music and Drama during which time she received awards including the Maggie Teyte and Miriam Licette Prizes and was a finalist at the Kathleen Ferrier Awards.
 She was named as the Concordia Foundation Young Artist by the Worshipful Company of Musicians and is a Samling scholar.
 She won Second Prize in the 2014 Francisco Viñas Singing Competition at the Liceu‚ Barcelona and Third Prize in the 2013 Moniuszko International Vocal Competition‚ and is a 2017 recipient of The Opera Awards bursary and a Richard Angas Memorial Award.
 Anna is in the process of obtaining an Irish passport, so she will be free to work in Europe no matter what!

 Further operatic roles include Lauretta Gianni Schicchi (Opera Holland Park), Serpetta La Finta Giardiniera (Buxton)‚ Zerlina Don Giovanni (Mid Wales Opera)‚ Beauty The Triumph of Time and Truth (Karlsruhe Handel Festival)‚ title role Cendrillon (Blackheath Halls)‚ Anne Trulove The Rakes’s Progress (St Endellion festival)‚ Elle La Voix Humaine (Battersea Arts)‚ Lisette La Rondine (Go Opera / Opera di Peroni)‚ Pedro Don Quichiotte (Chelsea Opera Group)‚ Musetta La Bohème for BYO‚ Donizetti’s Rita‚ Soeur Blanche Dialogues des Carmélites for GSMD and Susanna Le Nozze di Figaro for Opera Brava.